jbeghtol/openmoxie/GlobalResponses.md

 context.
 They are the means by which you could add a new global entry pattern like "Moxie tell me the time".

+*NOTE* All speech is converted to lowercase before matching, so regex expression should always use lowercase.
+Moxie is often misrecognized as Moxy or Foxy or Roxy, so you may need to use expressions like `moxie|moxy|foxy` to pick up the name and all its weird speech to text quirks.

 *WARNING* Global scope can interrupt a lot of great interactions, so any global responses should have narrow patterns to match inputs so they don't disrupt conversations.
 Take care here, as it is a very easy way to break free form chat.